 For all appointment queries, including blood tests, please telephone 020 7188 5900 or email firstname.lastname@example.org.

 Patients with chronic inflammatory disease are at greater risk.
 Please check the list of immunosuppressive medications.

 If you are taking any of these you may be considered a high risk patient.
 Please assess your level of risk.
 If you consider yourself as high risk you must follow the guidance on shielding and protecting people defined on medical grounds as extremely vulnerable from coronavirus and please read the high risk letter from NHS England (Word 49Kb).
 You can also register to get help whilst you are shielding at home.

-If you develop symptoms (dry cough, fever, sore muscles or shortness of breath) please follow the guidelines on the NHS 111 website and stop medication temporarily - with the exception of steroids and hydroxychloroquine - until you have recovered.
+If you develop symptoms (dry cough, fever, loss of smell, sore muscles or shortness of breath), please follow the guidelines on the NHS 111 website and stop medication temporarily – with the exception of steroids and hydroxychloroquine – until you have recovered.
 This advice is the same as for any infections.

 You can see a list of useful links and frequently asked questions about coronavirus and inflammatory disease.

 If you're an existing patient, please book a telephone appointment to receive advice or help with:

 - a flare of your condition

 Alternatively, please email email@example.com.
 If you do not have access to email please call the telephone helpline on 0207 188 5896 and leave a message.
 Your call will be handled by the most appropriate member of the team.